 “Not everyone who says to Me, ‘Lord, Lord,’ shall enter the kingdom of heaven, but he who does the will of My Father in heaven.
 Many will say to Me in that day, ‘Lord, Lord, have we not prophesied in Your name, cast out demons in Your name, and done many wonders in Your name?’
 And then I will declare to them, ‘I never knew you; depart from Me, you who practice lawlessness!’"

-Many people today say they "know God" but the verses above imply God will say He never knew them.
-This is rather a scary verse for a new Christian.
+Many people say they "know God," but the verse above implies that God will say He never knew them.
+This is a scary verse for a new Christian.
 For any Christian, really, who might be struggling with their faith.
 So over my next three posts, I'd like to look at them in context.

-These verses were part of Jesus' Sermon on the Mount.
-Matthew 7 also includes the verses on judging others, asking, seeking and knocking, and the wise man who built his house upon the rock.
-They all tie in very nicely with the ones above, for the entire chapter is about how we should live our lives before others (not judging them), how to approach God with our concerns (ask, seek and knock), how we should walk with God, who we should not listen to, and how to build our faith on a firm foundation.
-But we are going to concentrate on the verses above.
+This verse is part of Jesus' Sermon on the Mount found in Matthew 7.
+The entire chapter is about how we should live our lives.
+Not judging others, approaching God with our concerns (ask, seek and knock), how we should walk with God, who we should not listen to, and how to build our faith on a firm foundation are all in this chapter.
+But today, we are going to concentrate on the verses above.
 We will start with the narrow gate.

-But to take the narrow path Jesus is speaking of, means shunning the world and its beliefs/ideologies that are opposed to Biblical values.
-It means when the Adversary does step in our path, we are able to stand firm and not be pushed off that narrow path to get sidetracked or tempted by what the world has to offer.
+But to take the narrow path means shunning the world and its beliefs/ideologies that are opposed to Biblical values.
+It means when the Adversary does step in our way, we are able to stand firm and not be pushed off that narrow path to get sidetracked or tempted by what the world has to offer.

-Sticking to our convictions, to our belief that Jesus is the only way to heaven and that God's Word is to be honoured above all that the world offers or says - this is entering by the narrow gate.
+As Christians, we believe that Jesus is the only way to heaven and that God's Word is to be honoured above all that the world offers or says.
+This is the narrow gate.
 It is difficult, but it leads to life.